cocconat/neuron/Lesson1.md

 The revolution of Mechanobiology is due to the hard task of measure this forces.
 It depends on technological ability.

-Vincenzo Torre opinion: Discoveries in biology depends from technology breaktrheougths
+Vincenzo Torre opinion: Discoveries in biology depends from technology breaktrheougths, theories are useless.

 #### Imaging
 Imaging is the superposition of many quantities and result as hard as doing other measures.